1966–67 Los Angeles Lakers season

-The 1966–67 Los Angeles Lakers season was the Lakers' 19th season in the NBA and seventh season in Los Angeles.
-Plagued by injuries and inexperience -- superstars Elgin Baylor and Jerry West sat out 26 games between them -- the Lakers got off to a forgettable 3–10 start en route to a 36–45 record, their worst on the West Coast.
-In the playoffs, they were swept by the upstart San Francisco Warriors in three games in the Western Division semifinals.
+The 1966–67 Los Angeles Lakers season was their 19th season in the NBA and seventh season in Los Angeles.
+Plagued by health issues and inexperience -- superstars Elgin Baylor and Jerry West sat out 26 games between them -- the Lakers got off to a 3–10 start from which they never recovered.

+The situation grew contentious in mid-January, when in the midst of a season-long decline, veteran Rudy LaRusso refused to report to the Detroit Pistons as part of a three-team trade.
+Team management had second thoughts about the transaction, but the commissioner's office declined to cancel it.
+LaRusso sat out the remainder of the season before the Pistons sold his rights to the San Francisco Warriors.
+The Lakers were awarded a bonus pick (15th overall) in the 1969 draft as compensation.

+Head coach Fred Schaus and his team hoped to atone for their dismal regular season in the playoffs, but it never came to be.
+They were swept by the upstart San Francisco Warriors in three games in the Western Division semifinals, which saw West play only the first minute of the final game before he was lost for the series.

-The otherwise disappointing season wasn't without this positive development: Jerry Chambers and Archie Clark made regular contributions in their pro debuts.
+The otherwise disappointing campaign had this positive development: Jerry Chambers and Archie Clark made regular contributions in their pro debuts.
 Clark finished third in the Rookie of the Year vote.

-This season was the final one for the familiar blue-and white-uniforms with cursive script reading "Los Angeles" on the front of both home and away uniforms, which had been in place since the team moved to the West Coast in 1960.
-The following year, the color combination was changed to purple and gold with "Lakers" on the front of both uniforms, where it has remained ever since.
+This season was the last for the familiar blue-and white-uniforms with cursive script that read "Los Angeles" on the fronts of the home and away versions.
+They had been in place since the team moved to the West Coast in 1960.
+One year later, the color combination was changed to purple and gold with "Lakers" on the front of each model.
+It has remained there ever since.

-The campaign also marked the farewell to the Los Angeles Memorial Sports Arena as the team home.
-It was replaced by The Forum early in the 1967-68 campaign.
+The campaign also marked the farewell of the Los Angeles Memorial Sports Arena as the Lakers home.
+The facility was replaced by The Forum early in the 1967-68 season.